Bamboooz/os.py/README.md

 <div align="left">

 ## What is os.py?
-> yeah uhh, so i work on this project everyday like I enjoy doing it but im like still learning don't expect it to work too soon. like it's not that much left but still yeah thank you for starring my project i guess
+> Yeah uhh, so I work on this project everyday like I enjoy doing it but im like still learning don't expect it to work too soon. like it's not that much left but still yeah thank you for starring my project I guess.

 [![](https://www.aschey.tech/tokei/github/Bamboooz/os.py?style=flat-square)](https://github.com/Bamboooz/os.py)